akhealth/DevSecOpsMvp/hybrid-connection/README.md

 ### Deployment for testing

 I'm deploying to a short-lived AzureApps resource.
 I created it and deploy to it as described in `/appservice` folder.
-I reset the "Deployment branch" under "Deployment options" in the portal to use my feature branch (this will come in handy for staging environment):  `git push azure <feature>`
+Under "Application Settings" I added a new "App Setting" `deployment_branch` and set it to my feature branch `hcm-prototype-updates` so I could deploy from a branch other than master.

 ### Hybrid/SQL Connection Strings